logzio/documentation/docs/shipping/Code/node-js.md

 ### Troubleshooting

-To fix errors related to `esModuleInterop` flag make sure you run the relevant `tsconfig` file.
+To resolve errors related to the `esModuleInterop` flag, ensure you run the appropriate `tsconfig` file.
+Use one of the following commands:
-These might help:

 ```
 tsc <file-name>.ts --esModuleInterop